-The Blackstone Street Bridge has been replaced several times over the course of its long history.
-Originally consisting of a timber bridge, it was replaced in the 1930’s with a two-span structure comprised of concrete T-beams with stone faced concrete abutments.
+The Blackstone Street Bridge has been replaced several times throughout its long history.
+Originally consisting of a timber bridge, it was replaced in the 1930s with a two-span structure comprised of concrete T-beams with stone-faced concrete abutments.
 After the hurricane of 1955, the south abutment was replaced with a concrete gravity abutment.
 Having outlasted its service life, the bridge is once again being replaced with a longer and wider structure meeting today’s current standards.

-The new bridge consists of a 113 foot single span structure comprised of precast, prestressed New England Bulb Tee Bulbs, which were selected due the site’s environment and proximity to the dam.
+The new bridge consists of a 113-foot single-span structure comprised of precast, prestressed New England Bulb Tee Bulbs, which were selected due to the site’s environment and proximity to the dam.
 The roadway was widened to provide a 26 ft wide roadway and a sidewalk.
 The new bridge abutments were founded on bedrock located behind the existing abutments which greatly assisted with the control of water during construction.
 In addition, the existing center pier was removed thereby improving the hydraulic characteristics and capacity of the river downstream of the dam.
-In addition, as the only detour route included a weight posted bridge on Depot Street, repairs were made to the Depot Street bridge deck prior to closing Blackstone Street, with the condition of the deck monitored throughout construction.
+In addition, as the only detour route included a weight-posted bridge on Depot Street, repairs were made to the Depot Street bridge deck before closing Blackstone Street, with the condition of the deck monitored throughout construction.
 The project also included a pre- and post-inspection of the adjacent stone dam as well as vibration and deformation monitoring during heavy construction operations.